Questions about 23andMe accuracy? Learn more about the accuracy of 23andMe DNA testing results below.

 - These reports have not been clinically validated.
 To learn more about the science behind one of these reports, please see our white paper on the Type 2 Diabetes report.

 It's important to keep in mind that for most of the health conditions we report on, genetics is only one part of the story; a person's risk of developing the condition also depends on other factors like family history, lifestyle, and environment, which are not included in our test.

-Our Wellness reports explore how our DNA can influence lifestyle factors like diet, exercise, and sleep.
-Some of our Wellness reports are based on specific genetic variants that have support from the scientific literature.
-Other Wellness reports (the Genetic Weight report) are based on statistical models powered by 23andMe research.
-To learn more about 23andMe's standards for clinical and scientific validity, please see our white paper.
+Our Wellness Reports explore how our DNA can influence lifestyle factors like diet, exercise, and sleep.
+Some of our Wellness Reports are based on specific genetic variants that have support from the scientific literature.
+Other Wellness Reports (the Genetic Weight report) are based on statistical models powered by 23andMe research.
+To learn more about 23andMe's requirements for clinical and scientific validity, please see our white paper.